FIN-033: Monitoring Cash Balances and Resolving Deficits in Revenue ProjectsDate: 06/28/2011 Status: Final

-This report is the basis for determining cash deficits for the revenue projects in an organization.
-Individuals responsible for monitoring a department’s cash balances must receive training, including training on reconciliations, on how to use this report to manage and resolve cash deficits.
+This is the basis for determining cash deficits for the revenue projects in an organization.
+Individuals responsible for monitoring a unit’s cash balances must receive training, including training on reconciliations, on how to use this report to manage and resolve cash deficits.

 Unauthorized Cash Deficits:

 The Office of Treasury Management will monitor cash balances on a quarterly basis.
 At such time as an unauthorized deficit occurs, interest charges may be assessed at a rate to be determined by Treasury Management.
 Interest charges will be assessed to the unit’s identified “Other than Personal Services” (OTPS) suspense PTAEO.
 Charges to the OTPS suspense PTAEO must be cleared each month.
 Unauthorized Cash Deficits that exist, or are expected to exist, for an extended period of time may be converted into a loan by Treasury Management under policy FIN-024, Internal Borrowing Program.

 Treasury Management will notify unit personnel and the appropriate dean or vice president of any unauthorized deficit(s) and subsequent interest assessment(s).

 Under extraordinary circumstances, the Treasurer may authorize a cash deficit.
 Cash deficit authorizations are restricted to those University revenue projects for which the deficit is either acknowledged to be unavoidable due to error, operational/timing problems, or determined to be in the best interest of the University.